-At one of the dance studios I attend, there was a lady who had her lesson around the same time as me.
-I noticed she was well-dressed, refined, quiet, eager to learn, and grateful to her kind dance teacher.
-One other thing I did notice about her was that she never seemed to look directly at me and if I smiled at her, she didn’t seem to want to respond.
+There was a lady at the dance studio who had her lesson around the same time as me.
+I noticed she was well-dressed, refined, eager to learn, and grateful to her teacher.
+One other thing I noticed was that she never seemed to look directly at me and if I smiled at her, she didn’t seem to want to respond.
 I felt she must be very absorbed in her lesson and didn’t want to engage with anyone else.
 One day, after about a year, I decided to speak directly to her.
 I suddenly realized she was completely blind.
-My estimation of her went up enormously.
-Many completely healthy, able people balk at any new venture, let alone dancing which most people would find quite confronting.
-Here she was, totally blind, and tackling the demanding task of ballroom dancing with never a suggestion that she should have any concession.
 I was impressed.
-She asks for help when she needs it but she understands that life works much better with an independent and gracious approach rather than a needy one.
-She may be dancing in the dark but she still keeps trying.
+She asked for help when she needed it but she tried to be as independent and gracious as possible.

-One of America’s greatest presidents was paralysed with polio at a time when he was totally engrossed in a highly promising political career.
+One of America’s greatest presidents was paralysed with polio in the earlier years of a promising political career.
 Overcoming the challenge, Franklin Roosevelt went on to become four-time president of the most powerful nation in the world.
-Yet he couldn’t walk a step without pain and tremendous effort.
-There was no neediness there.
+He couldn’t walk a step without pain and effort but there was no neediness in him.
 He focused on what he had to give.
-Roosevelt was in a wheelchair but he had a highly attractive presence.
+Even though Roosevelt was in a wheelchair, he had an attractive presence.
 It is interesting that one can be an attractive person by virtue of one’s inner qualities alone.